aaf-nurullah/personal-portfolio/README.md

-# My Portfolio Website!
+# Nurullah Ila – Portfolio Website 🌐

-This is my beginner portfolio website built in HTML & CSS only.
+Welcome to our personal portfolio website – built using only **HTML and CSS**.
+Here I share who I am, what I love, and what I dream of building.

 ## Features ✨

-- Responsive design 📱
+- Fully responsive design
+- Clean and minimal layout
-- HTML/CSS only 🖥️
+- Built using only HTML and CSS
-- Leave a message (coming soon!) 💬
+- Leave a message feature (coming soon!)

 ## How to Run 🚀

-1. Clone this repository: `git clone https://github.com/stephanieran/personal-portfolio.git`
+1. Clone this repository: `git clone https://github.com/aaf-nurullah/personal-portfolio.git`
 2. Open `index.html` in your browser.

 ## Image Guidelines